apache/paimon/docs/content/engines/flink.md

 Flink 1.18 and later versions support [Call Statements](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql/call/), which make it easier to manipulate data and metadata of Paimon table by writing SQLs instead of submitting Flink jobs.

-All available procedures are listed below.
-Note that when you call a procedure, you must pass all parameters in order, and if you don't want to pass some parameters, you must use `''` as placeholder.
+In 1.18, the procedure only supports passing arguments by position.
+You must pass all arguments in order, and if you don't want to pass some arguments, you must use `''` as placeholder.
 For example, if you want to compact table `default.t` with parallelism 4, but you don't want to specify partitions and sort strategy, the call statement should be \
 `CALL sys.compact('default.t', '', '', '', 'sink.parallelism=4')`.

+In higher versions, the procedure supports passing arguments by name.
+You can pass arguments in any order and any optional argument can be omitted.
+For the above example, the call statement is \
+``CALL sys.compact(`table` => 'default.t', options => 'sink.parallelism=4')``.

 Specify partitions: we use string to represent partition filter. "," means "AND" and ";" means "OR".
 For example, if you want to specify two partitions date=01 and date=02, you need to write 'date=01;date=02'; If you want to specify one partition with date=01 and day=01, you need to write 'date=01,day=01'.

-table options syntax: we use string to represent table options.
+Table options syntax: we use string to represent table options.
 The format is 'key1=value1,key2=value2...'.

+All available procedures are listed below.

 <table class="table table-bordered">
    <thead>